apache/cordova-docs/www/docs/en/1.5.0/guide/getting-started/symbian/index.md

 Done!
 -----

-You can also checkout more detailed <a href="../../../phonegap/storage/parameters/version.html">version</a> of this guide [here](http://wiki.phonegap.com/w/page/16494780/Getting-Started-with-Phonegap-Nokia-WRT).
+You can also checkout more detailed version of this guide [here](http://wiki.phonegap.com/w/page/16494780/Getting-Started-with-Phonegap-Nokia-WRT).